galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 rerun the job to generate a new toolshed archive and test report collection.

 Consider the trivial `Hello World!` tool example.
 It is readily extended to suit many situations where a tool is needed quickly for a workflow.
 Try adding another parameter.
-For example, the planemo `lint` and `test` tool examples (described below) can be derived by adding a history toolshed archive as input, plus a few more lines of bash script.
+For example, the planemo `lint` tool example (described below) can be derived by adding a history toolshed archive as input, plus a few more lines of bash script.
 In practice, it's a flexible basis for generating many simple tools.

 > ### {% icon details %} Summary: details needed and how they are used to generate a new tool